Myat-Pwint/CMS-LearningJournals/Assignment1/README.md

 **Career/Employability/Learning Insights:**

 Understanding the fundamentals of WordPress is critical for efficient website development.
 The combination of tutorials and hands-on practice enhanced my familiarity with the platform.
 This foundational knowledge will be invaluable as I progress to more advanced features in subsequent weeks.

----

-**Learning Journey for Joomla Website:**

-**Learning Activities & Resources:**

-- Completed introductory tutorials for Joomla on (https://youtu.be/I0MBI9Qz-S0?si=aLBy4qpbb_Heag-5)
-- Explored the official [Joomla Documentation](https://docs.joomla.org/) for a comprehensive understanding
-- Installed and created Joomla website watching (https://youtu.be/h5VZwTLdgdM?si=lwgbiI5EdaB43AS-)

-**Estimated Hours:**
-- 20 hours

-**Content Insights:**

-At this time, my focus was on understanding the basics of Joomla.
-The tutorials from JoomlaShack provided a solid introduction to setting up and customizing a website using Joomla.
-The official Joomla Documentation proved valuable, offering detailed insights into Joomla's unique features.
-The local installation of Joomla facilitated hands-on learning and experimentation.

-**Career/Employability/Learning Insights:**

-Building a strong foundation in Joomla basics is essential for effective website development.
-The combination of tutorials and practical application has equipped me with the skills needed to navigate Joomla's interface and understand its unique features.
-This foundational knowledge will be crucial as I progress to more advanced features in the subsequent weeks of this assignment.